dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 # Introduction to CNN

 CNN is convolution neural networks.
+What is convolutional?
+I will explain it further and we know quite a bit about neural networks from our previous post on MLP.
 We have seen the dataset, which consist of [0-9] numbers and images of size 28 x 28 pixels of values in range [0-1] .